fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

     # same as
     einx.vmap("b [c1] -> b [c2]", x, op=op, c2=7)

 The left and right options inside the bracket are selected for the input and output expressions, while all other parts are kept as-is.

-See the following :doc:`Tutorial: Tensor manipulation </gettingstarted/tensormanipulation>` and the documentation of the respective functions for more details on how bracket notation is used.
+See the documentation of the respective functions for more details on how bracket notation is used.

+einx provides a wide range of tensor operations that accept arguments in Einstein notation as described in this document.
+The following tutorial gives an overview of these functions and their usage.